-Students will use modes computational methods to investigate the properties (e.g. structure, vibrations) of molecular systems, and investigate the properties of chemical reactions
+Students will use modern computational methods to investigate the properties (e.g. structure, vibrations) of molecular systems, and investigate the properties of chemical reactions.

-Idea pitch 10% 2 hours
+Idea pitch 10% 12 hours

-In small groups, students will take part in developing a scientific research idea of ridea for a startup.
-These ideas will then be pitched to the rest of the cohort; assessment will be based on an individual write-up of each proposal.
+In small groups, students will take part in developing a scientific research idea that uses or develops concepts related to the content of this module.
+These ideas will then be pitched to the rest of the cohort; assessment will be based on an individual presentation the student's proposal.